ManuJ90/ManuJ90/README.md

 - Universidad del Museo Social Argentino | Law Degree
   - Development in the legal field of the Argentine Republic, with high commitment in the defense of the Rule of law, in accordance with the contents of the National Constitution and the national, regional, and international legal order.

+---

+### Bye!

+Before you go, you can take a look at my repositories here.
+Some of them were tutorial made, others where made during the Bootcamp, and the **Conway's game of life** was made with a frind of mine, and it was super challenging.

 <p align ="center">
 <img src="https://media1.tenor.com/images/f36a04f0873c3c34b6189f124462e01f/tenor.gif" width="450" />